 Progressing through the program, explore Computer-Aided Manufacturing (CAM) functionalities of the 3D CAD system and learn how to generate machine tool path data directly from the CAD models.

 Part 4 of the Manufacturing Processes and Sciences series covers introductory courses on Personal Protective Equipment, Lockout/Tagout Procedures, SDS and Hazard Communication, Hand and Power Tool Safety, Fire Safety and Prevention, High-Speed Machining, GD&T, the Major Rules of GD&T and GD&T Applications.

 Additional Core courses include Intro to Lean Manufacturing & Six Sigma and a deeper dive into Assembly & Fastener Fundamentals, Metal Cutting Fundamentals, CNC Machines, Inspection Fundamentals, and MasterCAM.
 A wide range of in demand and unique electives are also included in this program that will increase your employment marketability over other traditionally trained candidates.

 Please note the CAD courses mentioned above are electives.
 If the student wishes to focus more on the core production technologies, they may opt for a deeper dive into any of the introductory courses mentioned above.

 As an added benefit, if you are currently unemployed, you may qualify to have the entire program paid for, 100%, without any out-of-pocket costs to you.
-We are WIOA, Trade Act, Section 30 and GI Bill Approved.
+We are WIOA, Trade Act and Section 30 Approved.
 We also offer various other financing options.
 Our counselors are available to help put together a customized program to meet your needs.